pnp/sp-dev-fx-aces/samples/InputCard-StatusMessage/README.md

 ## Features

-This sample demonstrates how to use new SPFx v1.18 ACE feature to add text input in the card and use it to set Teams status message.
+This sample demonstrates how to use new SPFx v1.18 ACE feature to add text input in the card and use it to set presence status message.

 ## References